 A. They have some built-in accessibility and later versions of windows offer more of it than earlier ones, but the built-in features are frankly not as robust as what you get with apple, at least as far as screen reading is concerned.
 To help compensate for this, there are third-party screen readers that you can get for your Windows computer to make it even more accessible for a blind person.
 However, the built-in screen reader known as Narrator will provide you with speech access to many programs from Microsoft, such as Mail, Outlook, Edge and Word.
 This is particularly true when we’re talking about Windows 10 and the more recent your version of Windows 10 is the better your accessibility experience will be.

 Q. Where can I get a Windows screen reader?

 A. Several are available.
 First, there is a free screen reader called Nonvisual Desktop Access or NVDA.
 The voice that initially comes with it may actually sound like one of those robots from a campy 1950’s sci-fi movie but there are extra voices which you can purchase for NVDA which are more human-sounding.

 Another well-known screen reader in the blindness community is JAWS from Freedom Scientific.

 Q. So, how does someone actually learn how to use this stuff?

 A. Some people can figure it out on their own by reading the accompanying user manuals and by experimenting.
 There are also online forums and email-based discussion groups where blind computer users can ask questions to other users for quick help or advice.
 There are also technology trainers who are able to provide training, either in person or by phone.
-I am one such trainer and you can feel free to read more about the training that I am able to offer.

 If there’s a question on this page that I haven’t answered or if you have follow-up questions, feel free to email me and I’ll be happy to answer any questions you might have.